umenzi/techtrix_gazebo_assignment/README.md

 If you are using a Zsh terminal, you must source `setup.zsh` instead.

+### URIs

+Note that we use `model://` in URIs, so you need to make sure that gazebo knows where our `models` folder in the `techtrix_gazebo` package is.

+To do so, we need to run the following commands:

+1. Find where gazebo is: `$ whereis gazebo`.
+   - For example, in `/usr/share/gazebo`
+2. Source the gazebo setup file: `$ source <gazebo_path>/gazebo/setup.sh`
+   - For example, `$ source /usr/share/gazebo/setup.sh`.
+3. Check what are the model paths: `echo $GAZEBO_MODEL_PATH`
+   - If the path to the repo's `gazeboModel` folder is printed, nice.
+     You don't need to continue with the next steps.
+4. We add the new model path with the following command: `$ export GAZEBO_MODEL_PATH=$GAZEBO_MODEL_PATH:<path_to_models_folder>`
+5. Go back to step 3.

+MAKE SURE TO DO THIS IN THE SAME TERMINAL AS WHERE YOU RUN THE SIMULATION

+Why?
+Well, Gazebo only uses the `/usr/share/gazebo-11/models` path (or a similar one) to get the models from.
+You can move the model there and then you don't need to do this.
+However, it is better to keep everything in the same repo and this is the solution.

+You don't want to do this every time?
+Then simply add the command in step 4 to your `.bashrc` or `.zshrc` file.

 ## ROS workspace

 Note that this is a ROS workspace, hence: